district0x/deployments/README.md

-# district-pipelines
+# district-deployments

-This project contains docker and docker compose files for deploying qa and production environments of different districts.
+This project contains docker images and docker-compose scripts for deploying districts to different environments.

-## Installation
+## Requirements

 You need [Docker](https://www.docker.com/) installed.